Adding Multi-Threaded Support Simply

-In iOS there are two ways to support multi-threading in your app: subclass NSOperation or use the more specialised NSInvocationOperation.
-NSInvocationOperation (which a concrete subclass of NSOperation) is intended to perform work using the target-action pattern.
-So whereas with a standard NSOperation subclass we would create a whole new class, with NSInvocationOperation we pass in a selector and when that NSInvocationOperation instance is executed it will call that method on a background-thread.
+In iOS, there are two ways to support multi-threading in your app: subclass NSOperation or use the more specialised NSInvocationOperation.
+NSInvocationOperation (which is a concrete subclass of NSOperation) is intended to perform work using the target-action pattern.
+So, whereas with a standard NSOperation subclass we would create a whole new class, with NSInvocationOperation we pass in a selector and when that NSInvocationOperation instance is executed, it will call that method on a background-thread.
 For simple tasks, NSInvocationOperation offers a lightweight approach to push work onto a background-thread.

 Adding multi-threading support